Mesut Özil: Activism and advocacy

 In December 2019, Özil went online to publish a poem denouncing the treatment of Uyghurs in China.
 It was written over a backdrop of the East Turkestan flag and in it, he also criticised Muslim countries for not speaking out about the Xinjiang internment camps.
 Arsenal later released a statement distancing itself from the comments.
 State broadcasters China Central Television and PP Sports responded two days later by removing the match between Arsenal and Manchester City from their schedules, while his likeness was removed from Chinese internet providers and version of eFootball PES 2020.
 The Chinese Football Association said Özil's comments were "unacceptable".
 Some have suggested Özil's eventual omission from the Arsenal squad was related to such criticism.
 China's government later stated Özil was "blinded and misled", and invited him to visit Xinjiang.

 In October 2020, he voiced his support for Azerbaijan in the 2020 Nagorno-Karabakh war, quoting Mustafa Kemal Atatürk on the Azerbaijani–Turkish relations.
 During his presentation as a Fenerbahçe player, he posed with the Azerbaijani flag.

 He announced his support for Palestine in the 2021 Israel–Palestine crisis, also wearing a "Free Palestine" T-shirt along with other Fenerbahçe footballers.
 In October 2021, Özil teamed with the Football Association (FA) and Football for Peace to launch a development center, located at the University of Bradford, to tackle the disparity of British Asians in association football.
-Quoting his own multiethnic background, Özil stated a desire to "give [British Asians] an opportunity to be successful on and off the pitch".
+Quoting his own background, Özil stated a desire to "give [British Asians] an opportunity to be successful on and off the pitch". Özil has been criticized for posting maps on Instagram with the word "Israel" crossed out and replaced with "Palestine" during the Gaza war.